altanner/graphical-data-apps/site-build/content/posts/01requirements.md

 ```Terminal
 python -m venv ./data_apps_env
 ```
 which means, "run python, using the module called `venv`, and create a new environment here (`.`) called `/data_apps_env`".

 We then tell the terminal to use this environment as the Python install it is using.
 ```
 source ./data_apps_env/bin/activate
 ```
-Finally, we download and install the required Python packages for this workshop:
+Finally, we install the required Python packages for this workshop:
 ```
 pip install jupyterlab streamlit plotly_express
 ```